Spider201866/Alan_web/README.md

 ```

 ### CI/CD
 This project uses GitHub Actions for Continuous Integration and Deployment.
-On every push to `main`, the following happens:
+On every push to `main` the following happens:
 1. Tests are run.
-2. If tests pass, a production build is created.
+2. If tests pass a production build is created.
 3. The application is deployed to Railway.

-For more details, see `.github/workflows/ci-cd.yml`.
+For more details see `.github/workflows/ci-cd.yml`.

 ---

 ## Progressive Web App (PWA) Features

-This application is a Progressive Web App, providing a more reliable and engaging user experience.
+This application is a Progressive Web App providing a more reliable and engaging user experience.
 Key benefits include:

--   **Installable**: Can be added to your device's home screen for quick and easy access, just like a native app.
+-   **Installable**: Can be added to your device's home screen for quick and easy access just like a native app.
--   **Offline Capable**: The core application and previously accessed data are available even without an internet connection, which is crucial for users in low-connectivity areas.
+-   **Offline Capable**: The core application and previously accessed data are available even without an internet connection which is crucial for users in low-connectivity areas.
--   **Enhanced Performance**: Assets are cached locally, leading to faster load times and a smoother experience on subsequent visits.
+-   **Enhanced Performance**: Assets are cached locally leading to faster load times and a smoother experience on subsequent visits.
 The application also uses modern image formats like WebP and loads heavy scripts on demand to further improve performance.

-This is made possible by a `service-worker.js` that manages caching and a `manifest.json` file that defines the app's appearance and behavior.
+This is made possible by a `service-worker.js` that manages caching and a `manifest.json` file that defines the app's appearance and behaviour.

 ---